UMAprotocol/UMIPs/UMIPs/umip-179.md

 | updatedMessage | bytes | The new message to be supplied to the recipient. |
 | depositorSignature | bytes | A signature by the depositor authorizing the above updated fields. |

+Note:
-Relayers may optionally append the updated request from a `RequestedSpeedUpV3Deposit` when filling a relay, but have no obligation to use the updated request.
+- Relayers may optionally append the updated request from a `RequestedSpeedUpV3Deposit` when filling a relay, but have no obligation to use the updated request.

+#### RequestedV3SlowFill
+The `RequestedV3SlowFill` event emits `V3RelayData`.
+This event is emitted on the destination chain and is intended to signal to proposers that a slow fill has been requested.

+Note:
+- `RequestedV3SlowFill` events cannot be emitted once the `fillDeadline` timestamp has elapsed on the destination chain.
+- `RequestedV3SlowFill` events cannot occur until the `exclusivityDeadline` timestamp has elapsed on the destination chain.

 #### FilledV3Relay
 The `FilledV3Relay` event extends the `V3RelayData` type by adding the following fields: